nim-ka/aoc_n64/README.md

 * [mips64-elf-binutils](https://aur.archlinux.org/packages/mips64-elf-binutils) (AUR)
 * [qemu-irix-git](https://aur.archlinux.org/packages/qemu-irix-git) (AUR)

+__Binutils and Other Linux Distributions__

+Most modern Linux distributions should have equivalent packages to the other two listed above.
+You may have to use a different version of
+GNU binutils.
+Listed below are fully compatible binutils distributions with support in the makefile, and examples of distros that offer them:

+* `mips64-elf-` (Arch AUR)
+* `mips-linux-gnu-` (Ubuntu and other Debian-based distros)
+* `mips64-linux-gnu-` (RHEL/CentOS/Fedora)

 #### 3. Build ROM

 Run `make` to build the ROM (defaults to `VERSION=us`).
 Make sure your path to the repo